boundless-xyz/zkc/README.md

 #### Emissions Distribution

-Each epoch's new emissions are allocated to two external contracts for distribution to users:
+Each epoch's new emissions are allocated to two external contracts for distribution to users.

-- **75% to PoVW Provers (Proof of Verifiable Work)**: Rewards for provers participating in the network
+75% goes to PoVW Provers (Proof of Verifiable Work) as rewards for provers participating in the network.

-  - see `<TODO>`
-- **25% to ZKC Stakers**: Distributed to ZKC stakers (veZKC holders)
-  - see `rewards/StakingRewards.sol`
+25% goes to ZKC Stakers, distributed to veZKC holders through `rewards/StakingRewards.sol`.

 Emissions occur at the end of each epoch.